 Even some species of pufferfish have spines on their skin to ward off predators.

 Pufferfish thrive in various marine habitats, including open waters, reefs, and coastlines.
-Even freshwater rivers contain some species.
+Some species are even found in freshwater rivers.

 Their main food sources are insects and algae.
 If the poisons are not properly eliminated during preparation, they can be fatal.

-The fish must be prepared by a skilled fugu chef with outstanding knife skills and competence to prevent ingesting these harmful chemicals.
+To prevent ingesting these harmful chemicals, the fish must be prepared by a skilled fugu chef with outstanding knife skills and competence.

 Be prepared to spend a lot of money if you want to try pufferfish.
 Sushi prepared from pufferfish can run you about $60 for one serving.